HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

 **Each Condition Must Support:**

-1. a timestamp when the resource last changed*
+1. additional health status/assessment categories*
-1. a clinical status of the condition (e.g., active or resolved)
+2. a timestamp when the resource last changed*
-1. a verification status
+3. a clinical status of the condition (e.g., active or resolved)
-2. additional health status/assessment categories
+4. a verification status
-3. a date of diagnosis*
+5. a date of diagnosis*
-4. abatement date (in other words, date of resolution or remission)
+6. abatement date (in other words, date of resolution or remission)
-5. a date when recorded*
+7. a date when recorded*

 *see guidance below